syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/how-to/export-document-as-pdf.md

 ---
 layout: post
-title: Export Document As Pdf in ##Platform_Name## Document Editor Component
+title: Export Document As PDF in ##Platform_Name## Document Editor Component
-description: Learn here all about Export Document As Pdf in Syncfusion ##Platform_Name## Document Editor component of Syncfusion Essential JS 2 and more.
+description: Learn here all about export document as PDF in Syncfusion ##Platform_Name## Document Editor component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
-control: Export Document As Pdf
+control: Export Document As PDF
 publishingplatform: ##Platform_Name##
 documentation: ug
 ---

-# How to export the document as pdf in React Document Editor
+# How to export the document as PDF in React Document Editor

-In this article, we are going to see how to export the document as Pdf format.
-You can export the document as Pdf in following ways:
+This article explains how to export the document as PDF format.
+You can export the document as PDF in following ways:

-## Export the document as pdf in client-side
+## Export the document as PDF in client-side

-Use [`pdf export component`](https://www.npmjs.com/package/@syncfusion/ej2-pdf-export) in application level to export the document as pdf using `exportasimage` API.
-Here, all pages will be converted to image and inserted as pdf pages(works like print as PDF).
-There is one limitation we can’t search the text because we are exporting the pdf as image.
+Use [`pdf export component`](https://www.npmjs.com/package/@syncfusion/ej2-pdf-export) in application level to export the document as PDF using `exportasimage` API.
+Here, all pages will be converted to image and inserted as PDF pages (works like print as PDF).
+There is one limitation, the text can't be searched because the PDF is exported as image.

-> You can install the pdf export packages from this [`link`](https://www.npmjs.com/package/@syncfusion/ej2-pdf-export).
+> You can install the PDF export packages from this [`link`](https://www.npmjs.com/package/@syncfusion/ej2-pdf-export).

-The following example code illustrates how to export the document as pdf in client-side.

 {% if page.publishingplatform == "aspnet-core" %}